jmhong20/jmhong20/README.md

 👨‍💻 I'm [Jaemin Hong], a graduate student passionate about financial AI and reinforcement learning.

+How to export a conda environment:
+>conda env export > environment.yml

 How to import my conda environments:
 >conda env create -f environment.yml